-- ☑ has processes in place to ensure that an Authority to Care is requested from DCSYW in relation to each child/young person placed, and to advise DCSYW if this has not been received as requested - ☑ undertakes care planning processes (including a strengths and needs assessment) which ensure that the following standards of care are addressed for each child or young person (the Statement of Standards section 122 Child Protection Act 1999): - the child's dignity and rights are respected at all times - the child's needs for physical care are met, including adequate food, clothing and shelter - the child receives emotional care that allows him or her to experience being cared about and valued and that contributes to the child's positive self-regard - the child's needs relating to his or her culture and ethnic grouping are met

-- the child's material needs relating to his or her schooling, physical and mental stimulation, recreation and general living will be met - the child will receive education, training or employment opportunities relevant to the child's age and ability - the child receives positive guidance when necessary to help him or her to change inappropriate behaviour - the child receives dental, medical and therapeutic services necessary to meet his or her needs32 - the child is given the opportunity to participate in positive social and recreational activities appropriate to his or her developmental level and age - the child is encouraged to maintain family and other significant personal relationships - if the child has a disability the child receives care and help appropriate to the child's individual needs. - ☑ ensures that care planning undertaken for each child or young person reflects DCSYW's assessment of the child or young person's strengths and needs and any other matters detailed in DCSYW Case Plan, where the Case Plan has been made available to the organisation33. - ☑ ensures that Care Plans are consistent with requirements outlined in: - DCSYW's Positive Behaviour Support Policy, particularly in relation to prohibited and restrictive practices - other relevant DCSYW policies (refer to Appendix B). - ☑ ensures that where DCSYW has not provided a Case Plan, initial care planning still occurs covering the basic activities the organisation must undertake to meet the Statement of Standards (section 122 Child Protection Act 1999) for the child. - ☑ Where a child or young person is assessed by DCSYW as having significant needs in the behaviour and /or emotional stability domains, the organisation: - works in partnership with DCSYW and other specialists (e.g. Evolve Interagency Services) to develop/review a Behaviour Support Plan as a part of the statutory Case Plan - implements processes to ensure that staff/carers are appropriately skilled and trained in order to implement the strategies included in the child/young person's Behaviour Support Plan.
+- ☑ Has processes in place to ensure that an Authority to Care is requested from DCSSDS in relation to each child/young person placed, and to advise DCSSDS if this has not been received as requested. - ☑ Undertakes care planning processes (including a strengths and needs assessment) which ensure that the following standards of care are addressed for each child or young person (the Statement of Standards section 122 Child Protection Act 1999): - The child's dignity and rights are respected at all times - The child's needs for physical care are met, including adequate food, clothing and shelter. - The child receives emotional care that allows him or her to experience being cared about and valued and that contributes to the child's positive selfregard. - The child's needs relating to his or her culture and ethnic grouping are met. - The child's material needs relating to his or her schooling, physical and mental stimulation, recreation and general living will be met. - The child will receive education, training or employment opportunities relevant to the child's age and ability. - The child receives positive guidance when necessary to help him or her to change inappropriate behaviour. - The child receives dental, medical and therapeutic services necessary to meet his or her needs, including emergency and routine vaccinations in accordance with section 97 Child Protection Act 1999.
+36. - The child is given the opportunity to participate in positive social and recreational activities appropriate to his or her developmental level and age. - The child is encouraged to maintain family and other significant personal relationships. - If the child has a disability the child receives care and help appropriate to the child's individual needs. - ☑ Ensures that care planning undertaken for each child or young person reflects